Resource-Efficient Decentralized and Federated Learning

 Overview

-Communication-Efficient Federated Learning and Optimization
+Communication-Efficient Federated and Decentralized Optimization

 Federated Reinforcement Learning